jimporter/elfeed-paginate/README.md

 # elfeed-paginate

 **elfeed-paginate** adds the ability to retrieve multiple pages of results for a web feed.
-Currently, it only supports pagination of WordPress feeds.
+Currently, it supports pagination using [RFC 5005][rfc-5005] links and for WordPress feeds.

 ## Configuration